 My colleague, Lifan Wang, and I were among the first to point that this "jetting" or "collimation" might both be expected for gamma-ray bursts and important for their analysis and that this property might link gamma-ray bursts to supernovae (next section).
-Our thinking was driven in part by our growing understanding from our polarization studies that core collapse supernovae were asymmetric and often even "jet-like."
+Our thinking was driven in part by our growing understanding from our polarization studies that core collapse supernovae were asymmetric and often even "jet-like," as outlined in Chapter 6.
 As things developed, it turned out we were on the right track.
 The proof that gamma-ray bursts involved jets and were related to supernovae came from different quarters, but we take some satisfaction that we had the correct basic ideas.

 Our idea was to see how far one could go with using only relatively ordinary supernovae to produce gamma-ray bursts.
 The argument was that all gravitational collapse events produce strong magnetic jets that punch out through the axes of the surrounding carbon/oxygen core.
 In ordinary Type II supernovae, the outer hydrogen layers would stop these jets.
 In Type Ic or Type Ib, the jet could escape into interstellar space making the gamma-ray burst.
-This is shown schematically in Figure 11.5.
-Keep?
-Move to SN chapter?